 McLendon-Chisholm home prices are not only among the most expensive in Texas, but McLendon-Chisholm real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in McLendon-Chisholm telecommute to their jobs.
-Overall, about 17.26% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.02% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 McLendon-Chisholm is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, McLendon-Chisholm’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 McLendon-Chisholm is a very ethnically-diverse city.
 The people who call McLendon-Chisholm home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McLendon-Chisholm residents report their race to be White, followed by Black or African-American.
 McLendon-Chisholm also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.53% of the city’s residents.
-Important ancestries of people in McLendon-Chisholm include English, German, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 12.06% of the city’s residents.
+Important ancestries of people in McLendon-Chisholm include English, Irish, German, Italian, and French.

 The most common language spoken in McLendon-Chisholm is English.
 Other important languages spoken here include Spanish and Langs. of India.